Future Homes Standard: how tradespeople can prepare

 Key requirements of the Future Homes Standard

-- Installing triple glazing on windows
+- Installing triple glazing on windows to further insulate homes and lower energy consumption.

-- Integrating solar panels for energy generation
+- Integrating solar panels to enable on-site renewable energy generation.

 Timeline for implementation